 If you have relevant mementos, slip them into the albums, too.
 These might be airline ticket stubs to a faraway destination, a birth announcement, or a program from a school play.

 Take Control from Here

 Buy several empty albums and slip new photos into them as you get them printed.
-This way, you will avoid a future day when those overflowing shoe boxes and torn shopping bags start taking over your house!
+This way, you will avoid a future day when digital files and overflowing shoe boxes and torn shopping bags take over.